itsmeboris/Amazon-AWS-EC2/README.md

   * AmazonSQSFullAccess
   * AmazonS3FullAccess
 * AMAZON aws Security group that has inbound and outbound network enabled
 * Key pair to give your running manager to pass to new instances (this is why AdministratorAccess is required)

+<b>please create those profile and change their names inside awsVars.java

 ## Deployment